nmeum/depp/README.md

 Rendering README files written in a chosen markup language (e.g. markdown) is supported.
 This is achieved by including an executable file called `git-render-readme` in the bare Git repository.
-When executed, this file must receive input in a markup language on standard input and must write plain HTML to standard output.
+When executed, this file receives the README content on standard input and must write plain HTML to standard output.

 For example, consider the following `git-render-readme` script which uses the `markdown(1)` program provided by the [discount][discount website]